finos/common-domain-model/rosetta-source/src/main/resources/cdm-sample-files/functions/business-event/credit-event/credit-event-obs-func.md

 New Instruction

-a second Credit Event is taking place on the same trade as Example 1 Credit Event
+a second Credit Event is taking place on a trade that has suffered a credit event before.
+Credit Event

 - Trade with event date `2022-02-02` containing: